JaagaStartup/JaagaStartup.github.io/pages/cowork.md

 We offer three membership levels so you can participate as best suits you and your budget.
 All membership plans are billed per person per month.
 Service tax at 15% is charged extra.

+_NB - Please do not purchase membership using links below until we have confirmed._

 <table>
     <tr>
         <td><b><a href="https://www.instamojo.com/jaagastartup/gold-membership-4246b/" rel="im-checkout" data-behaviour="remote" data-style="no-style" data-text="Steady Jaagarnaut"></a>